 I've also written the young adult novel Unclaimed Baggage, which you can order here.
 It's about three teenagers who come together one summer in a small Alabama town, and it tackles love and loss and the power of friendship.
-It was optioned for a TV show by John Wells Productions...stay tuned.
+It’s a nominee for the California Young Reader Medal for 2022-2023.

 My first book, Save the Date, is a memoir that explores what I've learned about marriage, relationships, and myself through 17 key weddings.
 It was published by Penguin/Riverhead in May 2014.
 Buy it here and also here.

 Though I moved around a lot as a kid, my formative childhood homes were in Downers Grove, Illinois, and Decatur, Alabama.
 I've been a senior writer at The Atlantic Wire, a staff writer for The Village Voice, and the managing editor of the sadly defunct Radar and Mental Floss magazines.